exercism/rust/README.md

 All the tests for Rust exercises can be run from the top level of the repo with `_test/check-exercises.sh`.
 If you are on a Windows machine, there are additional [Windows-specific instructions](_test/WINDOWS_README.md) for running this.

-For the Exercism-specific linting, please see [the documentation](https://github.com/exercism/docs/blob/master/language-tracks/configuration/linting.md).

 ## Contributing a New Exercise

 Please see the documentation about [adding new exercises](https://github.com/exercism/docs/blob/master/you-can-help/make-up-new-exercises.md).